vasilyl1/readme-generator/Develop/README1.md

     SOFTWARE.

   ## Contributing
-  vl1
+  vasily

   ## Tests
-  Run with no readme1 file in the directory and with the existing file - the utility will behave differently
+  try to launch the app several times - it will check the existing readme file.
+See the outcome file

   ## Questions